j-lepard/Understanding_Used_Car_Prices/README.md

     print(f"Car Manufacturers: {manufacturers}\n")
 ```

+- Implementation of the data into a SQL database.
 - (number of rows and columns affecting performance making dashboard unusable implement something like "with a single, flat file, performance was impacted?)
 - (add any challenges and future considerations as you guys see fit)